noellejwjw/Machine-Learning-Project/README.md

 QR-DQN is a distributional reinforcement learning algorithm that models the distribution of future returns rather than predicting only a single expected value.

-In this project, QR-DQN demonstrated strong overall performance in balancing pedestrian waiting time, vehicle waiting time, and traffic control success.
+In this project, QR-DQN demonstrated strong overall performance in balancing pedestrian waiting time, vehicle waiting time and traffic control success.

 ## Technologies Used